zesk/build/documentation/source/tools/hooks.md

 # Version hooks

-These hooks interact with `new-release.sh` and deployment tools but are intended to be used anywhere.
+These hooks interact with `release-new.sh` and deployment tools but are intended to be used anywhere.

 - `version-current` - Required.
 The current version.
 Defaults to the highest version in `docs/release`.
 - `version-live` - Optional.
 Determine the live version.